skramm/homog2d/docs/homog2d_manual.md

 It is uses the [Catch2](https://github.com/catchorg/Catch2) library.
 The travis-based CI loads the 2.13.6 release.
 It is build and run with `$ make test`.
+It has been tested both with gcc7.5 (Ubuntu 18) and gcc9.4 (Ubuntu 20).

 If you have Opencv installed on your machine, you can run the additional tests that make sure the Opencv binding stuff runs fine by passing make option `USE_OPENCV=Y`:
 ```
 make test USE_OPENCV=Y